-in which £1 denotes use of the standard Caslon 540 font and £3 the variant of Caslon 540 containing Old Style figures and small capitals.
+in which f1 denotes use of the standard Caslon 540 font and f3 the variant of Caslon 540 containing Old Style figures and small capitals.
 The 2.8 inch width of the first column can clearly be seen, and the letters 1 or n, attached to each column specifier, denote either left or 'numeric' justification, respectively.
 The interleaved digits such as 2 and 1 show the widths of the inter-column gutters, measured in ens.

-Figures 2(a) and 2(b) show, respectively, an original page from the Brailsford register and its re-set version.
+Figures 3(a) and 3(b) show, respectively, an original page from the Brailsford register and its re-set version.
 Even though these figures are reduced in size, close inspection reveals that the measure on the re-set version is slightly wider than on the original (3.9 inches as opposed to 3.7 inches).
-The reason for this is that even though Caslon 540 sets more tightly than the original Caslon, huge problems arose in automating the resetting of the tables due to the occasional line that had virtually no inter-word spacing (the entries for George Orme, George Palmer and John Morley, in Figure 2(a), show this very clearly).
-In relaxing the measure by 0.2 inches most padding problems could be overcome, as recounted in the next sub-section.
+The reason for this is that even though Caslon 540 sets more tightly than the original Caslon, huge problems arose in automating the resetting of the tables due to the occasional line that had virtually no inter-word spacing (the entries for George Orme,